piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

        Linux meriadoc 6.1.21-v8+ #1642 SMP PREEMPT Mon Apr  3 17:24:16 BST 2023 aarch64
 ```

-The first difference is that the output from ssh is _confused_ and now the lenght of our Go program's output is prepended as whitespace to the actual
+The first difference is that the output from ssh is _confused_ and now the length of our Go program's output is prepended as whitespace to the actual
 output from ssh; most importantly, the reported parent PID is now 1.
 In Linux pid 1 is `init` while in macOS is `launchd` and either way that's
 definitely not the `ssh` command.